History of North Africa

-The history of North Africa has been divided into its prehistory, its classical period, the arrival and spread of Islam, the colonial period, and finally the post-independence era, in which the current nations were formed.
-The region has been influenced by many diverse cultures.
-The development of sea travel firmly brought the region into the Mediterranean world, especially during the classical period.
-In the 1st millennium AD, the Sahara became an equally important area for trade as camel caravans brought goods and people from the south of the Sahara.
-The region also has a small but crucial land link to the Middle East, and that area has also played a key role in the history of North Africa.
+The history of North Africa is typically divided into its prehistory, the classical period, the arrival and spread of Islam, the colonial era, and finally the post-independence period, in which the current nations were formed.
+The region has been influenced by a wide range of cultures.
+The development of sea travel firmly integrated North Africa into the Mediterranean world, especially during the classical period.
+In the 1st millennium AD, the Sahara became a major trade zone as camel caravans brought goods and people from sub-Saharan Africa.
+The region also has a small but strategic land connection to the Middle East, which has also played a key role in its history.

 Geography

 North Africa is a relatively thin strip of land between the Sahara desert and the Mediterranean, stretching from Moroccan Atlantic coast to Egypt.
 The region has no set definition, and varies from source to source.
 Generally included are, from west to east, Morocco, Algeria, Tunisia, Libya and Egypt.
 The area located at the south of the desert is a steppe, a semi-arid region, called the Sahel.
 It is the ecoclimatic and biogeographic zone of transition in Africa between the Sahara desert to the north and the Sudanian Savanna to the south.
 The Sudanian Savanna is a broad belt of tropical savanna that spans the African continent, from the Atlantic Ocean coast in the West Sudanian savanna to the Ethiopian Highlands in the East Sudanian savanna.